 - Some integrations are one-way, rather than two ways.

-One-way integrations sometimes mean that the EPOS user needs to step in and enter data manually to ‘finish off the job’.
-Remember to clarify with your EPOS demonstrator that your back office, till and website integrations are two-way.
+One-way integrations sometimes mean that the POS user needs to step in and enter data manually to ‘finish off the job’.
+Remember to clarify with your POS demonstrator that your back office, till and website integrations are two-way.

 - Partial integrations are also fairly common.

-A partial integration will send some of the data required but not all; a common example of this would be a stock system sending stock to a website but not appropriate web pictures and web descriptions
+A partial integration will send some of the data required but not all.
+A common example of this is a stock system sending stock to a website, but not appropriate pictures and descriptions.

-Until you have more than one website link, this may not seem significant, since you can always add the pictures/descriptions manually to a web site later.
+Until you have more than one website link, this may not seem significant, since you can always add the pictures/descriptions manually to a website later.
 In reality however, it can become very onerous and add 20 – 60 minutes for every product.
-This is because the pictures and description need to be added on every site you link to – whereas if the pictures are entered into the main hub system just once then they can be used again and again to automatically create the complete product on many different websites.
+This is because the pictures and description need to be added on every site you link to.
+However, if the pictures are entered into the main hub system just once then they can be used again and again to automatically create the complete product on many different websites.

 - Built in integrations vs third party links

-Some integrations are built into the software you buy and are supported as an integral part of the EPOS software package – they link directly.
-Other integrations however are not part of the EPOS package but are supplied by a third party – these EPOS packages link indirectly.
-This is a very important difference.
-Third party links are rarely smooth and rarely comprehensive – significantly, having an extra supplier in the loop can cause a range of technical and personality ‘challenges’.
+Some integrations are built into the software you buy and are supported as an integral part of the POS software package – they link directly.
+Other integrations however are not part of the POS package but are supplied by a third party – these POS packages link indirectly.
+This is a very important difference – third party links are rarely smooth and rarely comprehensive.
+Significantly, having an extra supplier in the loop can cause a range of technical and personality ‘challenges’.

 A CSV link ‘mass updates’ another software package/module by sending it a whole CSV file – everything the website could need is sent as one large file.
 These CSV links are less ‘intelligent’ than API links, so imagine this as the sending of a singular large ‘information package’ containing all the details of every single product in the entire system.
 For example, once a day your back office hub sends a CSV file of all current products, stock and prices to each website.
 Each time your website unpacks the large file, and is updated.

-Manual links are based upon an EPOS system creating a file which the user can then manually tell the other system to import.
-Often the file generated by the EPOS system needs manually adjusting to get the data into a format that the other system will accept.
+Manual links are based upon a POS system creating a file which the user then manually imports into another system.
+Often the file generated by the POS system needs manually adjusting to get the data into a format that the other system will accept.
 This can be very onerous – less so if its something you have to do only once a month and far, far more so if you need to do it many times a day.

-To see integrations in the much bigger picture of an EPOS system, click the ‘How it works’ button below.
+To see integrations in the much bigger picture of a POS system, click the ‘How it works’ button below.